discreetlogcontracts/dlcspecs/Protocol.md

   - the `chain_hash` value is set to a hash of a chain that is unknown to the receiver.
   - the `contract_info` refers to events unknown to the receiver.
   - the `oracle_info` refers to an oracle unknown to the receiver.
-  - it considers `feerate_per_vb` too small for timely processing or unreasonably large.
+  - it considers `feerate_per_kw` too small for timely processing or unreasonably large.
   - `funding_pubkey` is not a valid secp256k1 pubkey in compressed format.
-  - the funder's amount for the funding transaction is not sufficient for full [fee payment](Transactions.md#fee-payment).
+  - the funder's amount for the funding transaction is not sufficient for their full [fee payment](Transactions.md#fee-payment).

 ### The `accept_dlc` Message